scribe-security/docs/docs/how-to-run-scribe/ci-integrations/jenkins.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Declarative-->
-Following is a Jenkinsfile in the [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline.
+Following is a Jenkinsfile in the [declarative](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-pipeline) syntax.
 ```javascript
 pipeline {
   agent any